Gerber, California: History

 to Sacramento via Chico and Marysville, facilities included steam locomotive fueling, repair and crew-change.
 There were also livestock yards and an icing plant for refrigerator cars.
 Following the 1955 completion of the railroad's phasing in of diesel locomotives as a replacement to steam, operations at Gerber were gradually curtailed over the following decade and eventually closed down.

 Passenger service continued until 1972 when Amtrak's Coast Starlight discontinued Gerber station as a stop.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 0.9 square miles (2.4 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 0.9 square mile (2.4 km^{2}), all land.